Usman-A/AVL-Tree-Visualizer/README.md

 # AVL-Tree-Visualizer
-Visualization of an AVL, shows how the tree gets balanced after each insertion
+Visualization of an AVL, shows how the tree gets balanced after each insertion.

 ## Running the program